 Branch Water Tavern to Become Vaguely More American "Federal American Grill"

-As if Branch Water Tavern wasn't already waving the old-school Americana flag loud and proud, its replacement tenant -- Federal American Grill -- already seems determined to carry on that tradition, possibly with an even larger flag.
+As if Branch Water Tavern weren't already waving the old-school Americana flag loud and proud, its replacement tenant -- Federal American Grill -- already seems determined to carry on that tradition, possibly with an even larger flag.
 Maybe with pretty gold fringe on the edges.

 Illustration by Monica Fuentes What's in a name?